tldr-pages/tldr/pages/linux/debtap.md

 `sudo debtap --update`

-- Convert a package:
+- Convert the specified package:

 `debtap {{package.deb}}`

-- Convert a package (bypass all questions, not recommended):
+- Convert the specified package (bypass all questions, not recommended):

 `debtap --quiet {{path/to/package.deb}}`

-- Then install with pacman:

-`sudo pacman -U {{package.pkg.tar.zst}}`

-- Generate PKGBUILD file:
+- Generate a PKGBUILD file:

 `debtap --pkgbuild {{path/to/package.deb}}`